noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

 This repository includes templates and JSON data for the FIT. [python's jinja 2](https://zetcode.com/python/jinja/) is used to generate webpages from the html templates and JSON files (For R users, this approach is similar to using [glue](https://glue.tidyverse.org/)).

 ### How to update or add tool landing pages
-1. In [model_list_dir subfolder](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/tree/main/model_list_dir) add or update `.json` files.
+1. Changes should be made in a branch off of dev.
+In [model_list_dir subfolder](https://github.com/noaa-fisheries-integrated-toolbox/toolbox_web_templating/tree/main/model_list_dir) add or update `.json` files.
 Examples of json are available in the readme.
 If onboarding a new tool, the issue from [the onboard-and-update repo](https://github.com/noaa-fisheries-integrated-toolbox/onboard-and-update) should have a json based on user input that can be copy/pasted in, then checked.
 2. If it is a new tool, add the name of the json file (minus the extension, case sensitive) to the list_of_models item in the models_all.json file.
 3. Changes can be checked locally using instructions in the "Creating Webpages Locally From Templates"
 4. After committing and pushing to dev, changes can be checked on the [fit-dev](https://noaa-fisheries-integrated-toolbox.github.io/fit-dev/) site.
 If GitHub actions are failing, look at them and make changes.